enbarberis/core2ELF64/README.md

 ## Introduction

-Recover 64 bit ELF executables from memory dumps.
-Porting of 32 bit version [core2elf](https://bitbucket.org/renorobert/core2elf.git) project by Reno Robert, and [Silvio Cesare](https://bitbucket.org/renorobert/core2elf/src/9194ebc6d72b1c85f8f6844af85681580522d75b/core-reconstruction.txt?at=master&fileviewer=file-view-default)'s work.
-A part from the porting, this version, unlike the 32 bit version, supports also static, PIE and RELRO binarie's dump and not only dynamically linked binaries.
+**core2ELF64** is an utility to **recover 64 bit ELF executables from core dumps**.
+It supports a wide variety of core dumps:
+  * Core dumps of **Dynamically linked** binaries
+  * Core dumps of **PIE** binaries
+  * Core dumps of **RELRO** enabled binaries
+  * Core dumps of **Statically linked** binaries without `glibc`

+This project is heavily based on [core2elf](https://bitbucket.org/renorobert/core2elf.git), a project by Reno Robert for 32 bit core dumps, which, in turn, it is based on [Silvio Cesare's white paper](https://bitbucket.org/renorobert/core2elf/src/9194ebc6d72b1c85f8f6844af85681580522d75b/core-reconstruction.txt?at=master&fileviewer=file-view-default).

+core2ELF64, unlike core2elf, supports to statically linked, PIE and RELRO binary dumps.

 ## Compilation
 To compile `core2ELF64` simply use the provided Makefile: